Global Talent Visa

 Stage two: Immigration application

-If your stage one application is endorsed or you hold an eligible prestigious prize, you can apply for a visa under Stage 2 on GOV.UK.
-If you are applying with an endorsement, there is no requirement within the Immigration Rules to provide a copy of your endorsement letter when you apply for stage two.
+If your Stage 1 application is endorsed or you hold an eligible prestigious prize, you can apply for a visa under Stage 2 on GOV.UK.
+If you are applying with an endorsement, there is no requirement within the Immigration Rules to provide a copy of your endorsement letter when you apply for Stage 2.
 However, it may speed up the consideration of your visa application if you do so.
-The endorsing bodies are not involved in stage two of the process and endorsement as part of stage one is not of itself decisive as to whether a Global Talent visa will be issued.
+The endorsing bodies are not involved in Stage 2 of the process and endorsement as part of Stage 1 is not of itself decisive as to whether a Global Talent visa will be issued.